Explore how your team can use Hiver.

 1. Reply to customer emails faster

-In a study of >1,000 U.S. consumers in 2022, 70% of respondents said they expected to receive a reply to a customer service email within the same day.
+In a 2024 study of more than 1,000 U.S. consumers, 70% of respondents said they expected to receive a reply to a customer service email within the same day.

-The good news is that businesses have started realizing this need to respond faster to consumers.
-In Hiver’s Customer Service Benchmark report, we found that around 34% of great customer service teams have email response times of less than an hour.
+The good news is that businesses have realized the need to respond faster to consumers.
+According to Hiver’s Customer Service Benchmark report, around 34% of excellent customer service teams have email response times of less than an hour.

 Here are some processes you can adopt to reply to customer emails faster: